Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 - **Custom Dock** – macOS-style dock with editable shortcuts to your key tools and sites
 - **Reusable Link Templates** – Define and reuse HTML templates across folder listings
 - **Responsive Interface** – Sleek, modern design that adapts to all screen sizes
-- **Theme Switcher** – Light mode.
-Dark mode.
-You choose.
+- **Theme Switcher** – Five themes, one destiny.
+Pick your favourite
 - **Low-Stress Local Dev** – Designed to stay out of your way 🧘 so you can focus on building

 ## How to Install

-1. Clone this repo to a location on your hard disk, e.g. `C:/xampp/htdocs/`
+1. Clone this repo into your Apache document root, e.g. `C:/xampp/htdocs/`
 2. Run `npm install` in the repo's location to install dev dependencies
+3. Access `http://localhost/` on your web browser to view your new dashboard
-3. Set your custom user config by navigating to the Settings page in the footer
+4. Set your custom user config by navigating to the Settings page in the footer
-4. Customise to your delight
+5. Customise to your delight
-5. Run `npm run build` to compile any changed SCSS or JavaScript
+6. Run `npm run build` to compile any changed SCSS or JavaScript

 ## Screenshots